0xd13a/0xd13a.github.io/_posts/2017-01-03-2016-SANS-Holiday-Hack-Challenge-Writeup.md

 I especially liked that for me the challenge achieved the [Goldilocks factor](https://en.wikipedia.org/wiki/Goldilocks_principle) - puzzles were not too easy (so that they remained challenging and interesting), and not too hard (so that you are not banging your head against the wall, frustrated).

 In this writeup I will outline my solutions to the tasks in this challenge.
-If it is still [online](https://quest2016.holidayhackchallenge.com/) when you are reading this, and you want to try it first - **stop reading now as there will be lots of spoilers**. :smile:
+If it is still [online](https://quest2016.holidayhackchallenge.com/) when you are reading this, and you want to try it first - **stop reading now as there will be lots of spoilers**.  :simple_smile:

 ## Introduction